victorpena1/UFC_Analysis/README.md

 Compare all the fightes with 4+ age difference.
 #### <span style="color:Blue">Null hypothesis 5: Fighters DO NOT fight, in avg., 4 fights per year.</span>
 #### <span style="color:Blue">Alt hypothesis 5: Fighters fight, in avg., 4 fights per year.</span>

+- Determine which combination of martial arts are more likely to win fights.